saisatwi/HF_AD/README.md

 View predicted steps for the next day to showcase ML capability.

+Switch between Light/Dark mode for better visualization.

 Screenshots

-(Add screenshots of your dashboard here for professional touch)
+(Add screenshots of your dashboard here for professional presentation)

 Skills Showcased